projectacrn/acrn-hypervisor/doc/getting-started/getting-started.rst

 * Hardware specifications

-  - A PC with Internet access
+  - A PC with Internet access (A fast system with multiple cores and 16MB memory or more will make the builds go faster.)

 * Software specifications